jason-speck/techblog/_posts/2015-10-02-creating-a-blog-on-github-pages.markdown

     jekyll serve --baseurl=""

-You can use this local server to easily test any changes you make before commiting and pushing to github.
+You can use this local server to easily test any changes you make before commiting and pushing to GitHub.

 Add content to your blog
 ========================